duongngyn0510/continuous-deployment-to-gke-cluster/README.md

 ## CI/CD using Jenkins

-+ Jenkins is deployed on Google Compute Engine with a machine type is *n1-standard-2*.
++ Jenkins is deployed on Google Compute Engine (create Google Compute instance using `ansible`) with a machine type is *n1-standard-2*.
 + Install **Helm** on Jenkins using the `Dockerfile-jenkins-k8s` to enable application deployment on GKE cluster.
 + The CI/CD pipeline will consist of three stages:
     + Tesing model correctness.